vistadataproject/documents/README.md

 __How?__

-Transform, analyze, and operationalize all sources of available metadata (both intrinsic to VISTA as well as extrinsic) using exclusively modern, web-centric, web-scale, data-atomic, machine-processable data standards and technologies, including:
+All sources of available metadata (both intrinsic to VISTA as well as extrinsic) will be transformed, enriched, and then operationalized in an embedded, in-process  data model within nodeVISTA.
+Exclusively modern, web-centric, web-scale, data-atomic, machine-processable data standards and technologies shall be used.

 __[Web Standards](https://github.com/vistadataproject/documents/tree/master/Background#standards)__
 * RDF